FIDEScommunity/fides-bluepages/README.md

 For any other information or questions please send a mail to info@fides.community

+## Getting started
+If you would like to run the FIDES Bluepages locally, follow the instructions at [Getting Started](getting-started.md).

+## License
 Copyright [2025] [Credenco B.V.]

 Licensed under the Apache License, Version 2.0 (the "License");